TARO'S ANNUAL NARRATIVE REPORT (2023)

 The Tanzania Artists Rights Organization (TARO) celebrates mileston from legal reforms advocacy, here’s how we’re reshaping Tanzania’s arts sector:

-✅ Global Spotlight: Represented Tanzania at the 19th World Summit on Arts and Culture (Sweden) and joined international networks like Artists at Risk Connection
+Global Recognition: TARO represented Tanzania at the 19th World Summit on Arts and Culture in Stockholm, becoming a case study for artistic freedom in Africa.
+We are now connected with global networks like Artists at Risk Connection.

 🙏 Thank You, Norway & Partners